PRIMEHOMEBOY/Lite-Will-Protocol/README.md

 ## 🌍 Built For

-LiteWill Protocol was built for the LITVM LITEFORGE ECOSYSTEM — one of the first real-world dApps deployed on LitVM.
+LiteWill Protocol was built for the LITVM LITEFORGE ECOSYSTEM —  the first inheritance protocol deployed on LitVM.

 ## 👤 Builder

-**PRIMEHOMEBOY** — LiteForge Hackathon 2026
+**PRIMEHOMEBOY**

 ---